stevehodgkiss/interaction/README.md

 end
 ```

-The use case interacts with the rest of your application to complete the use case.
-Implement #perform and call `success` or `failure` with any arguments.
+The use case interacts with the rest of your application to complete the use
+case.
+Implement #perform and call `failure` fail the use case and exit it
+immediately.
+This is similar to sinatra's `halt` in that it uses `throw` and
+`catch` to immediately exit the use case.
+The validation helper `validate!` is
+implemented as `failure unless valid?`.

 ```ruby
 class SignUp